 The city is entirely walkable and easy to move around.
 There is an underground called “Bilbao Metro.”
 The British architect Norman Foster designed the metro and connects most parts of the city.
 You can also navigate the city using the tramway.
 Nearing the mountains, you can access the Artantxa Funicular ( cable car) that will take you to the top, where you can enjoy magnificent city views.

 Bilbao is becoming more popular among tourists, both national and international.
 Many were attracted due to the new museum Guggenheim.
 The coast of Bizkaia is also with checking out.
 There are many small villages and towns by the sea.
 The dreamy type that is postcard-worthy!

 The capital of Gipuzkoa, San Sebastián, is a magical city located by La Concha Bay.
 By anyone’s account, this is one of the most beautiful cities in Spain.
 Surrounded by two mountains and the sea, it provides romantic views.
 The lush green hilly landscape is one of the signs that you are in North Spain!

 San Sebastián Film Festival

 San Sebastián is full of history and culture.
 Every year the city celebrates several cultural events.
 One of the most popular is the San Sebastián Film Festival.
-Hosted annually in the Kursaal Theatre.
-A theatre built by Rafael Moneo in 1999 and is now one of the icons of the city.
+It is hosted annually in the Kursaal Theatre.
+A theatre was built by Rafael Moneo in 1999 and is now one of the city’s icons.

-San Sebastián has three beaches, but the promenade along La Concha is the most famous of the city, and it has become the image of the city.
-Also, there are two other beaches in San Sebastián, both of which are more relaxed: Ondarreta and Zurriola.
-Zurriola is a popular beach with suffers and it is famous for its waves.
+San Sebastián has three beaches, but the promenade along La Concha is the most famous of the city, and it has become the city’s image.
+Also, two other beaches in San Sebastián are more relaxed: Ondarreta and Zurriola.
+Zurriola is a popular beach with suffers and is famous for its waves.
 Ondarreta is not as well known as the others.
 The beach in the city attracts families.
-In Onderrate beach water sports such as windsurfing are popular.
+At Onderrate beach, water sports such as windsurfing are popular.